ECS153/final-project-cybergang/milestone2.md

 ##Luis:

-Created milestone2.md and helped create a very surface level login feature without any of the security measures.
+Created milestone2.md and helped work on a very surface level login feature without any of the security measures.
 For this upcoming week I will create a meaningful flow of how our login/sign up process should look like with the time constraints.
 I am stuck on how it is that we can include faceID in our code.
 Is there a general source code available that will trigger the feature?